Pot magnets - magnet systems with super-strong adhesive force

 Special features and tips

-- For the protection of delicate surfaces we recommend rubberised products.
+- For the protection of delicate surfaces, we recommend rubberised products.
 Alternatively, you can also purchase separate rubber caps in different variations from us.

 - Neodymium cup magnets are only suitable for indoor use.
 For outdoors we recommend rust-proof ferrite pot magnets.

-Applications of magnetic systemsVersatile industrial use: With the help of strong neodymium magnets you may implement simple, stable and flexible mounting solutions in the areas of plant construction, interior design, booth and store construction, kitchen and furniture design.
+Applications of magnetic systemsVersatile industrial use: With the help of strong neodymium magnets you may implement simple, sturdy and flexible mounting solutions in the areas of plant construction, interior design, booth and store construction, kitchen and furniture design.

 In addition, you can use pot magnets at home, for hobbies and recreation.
 Do you want to hang small or large, lightweight or heavy objects on ferromagnetic surfaces in a way that is durable yet modifiable?
 You can purchase a suitable magnetic hook or base.